wehlutyk/thesis/content/4-discussion.md

 If the meaning of an utterance is determined in great part by the interaction it features in, and if that meaning corresponds to the content of the linguistic representations whose epidemiology we wish to study, then how is it possible to identify two representations from different situations as being the same (or being close to each other)?
 To make progress in the epidemiology of meaning-bearing utterances, an approach to strong pragmatics must thus be able to relate meanings that come from different interactive situations, to some extent at least.
 Indeed, evaluating the evolution of representations requires us to be able to identify, if not the path taken by specific strands of representations which inherit from each other, at least the overall trajectory of a population of representations in a common space.
-As a consequence, an approach to pragmatics must provide a way to declare meanings different, or identical, or evaluate the extent to which they differ, across situations (without which evolution can only be observed inside fixed interactive situations).
+As a consequence, an approach to pragmatics useful to CAT must provide a way to declare meanings different, or identical, or evaluate the extent to which they differ, across situations (without which evolution can only be observed inside fixed interactive situations).

-## No theory of content
-The problems of meaning: hard problem of content

-- no clear definition of meaning (beyond word meaning)
-- varies with history, situation, attention
-- many levels
-- obviously comes from continuous interactions, but bears value, and the value can also be recognised and repeated

-### Approaches to utterance meaning
+## Approaches to meaning
-expose the theoretical problem, and contenders: RT/Millikan and enactivism

-- inside the representational approach, the problem is 1) the content of representations (Millikan), 2) how communication infers the content (RT)
+If we broaden the scope to all interactions, whether face-to-face or digitally mediated, we are faced with the concrete question of how to understand the way an agent (participant, subject, person, or non-human organism) extracts or constructs meaning in such an interaction.
+That is, which of the infinite possible meanings the agent selects (or constructs), and how that selection (or construction) operates.
+As we just saw, such meaning is highly dependent on the context and interaction the agent finds itself in, such that viable approaches to meaning will necessarily be coping with the complexity of possible interactive situations.
+This makes the picture considerably more complicated than when dealing with simple context-free utterances.

+### Relevance theory

+- fleshes out gricean communication with propositional meaning, and defines how meaning is selected
+- relies on a "cognitive effect" which grounds relevance
-- in theory this opens the door for context, although in practice context comes back in kicks you in the back, as there is no concrete way of doing it
+- in theory this opens the door for interaction, although in practice there is no concrete way of doing it, as you need to infer the propositions, and context and interaction come back to kick you in the back
-- inside enactivism, you start with some content, but you need a way to arrive to structure communication and fleshing out the details
+- it also poses a philosophical problem, which is the content of representations; that's a huge debate and we're not going there in detail

+### The enactive approach
+(from article)

+- this other approach breaks a bit more with representations, so doesn't have the philosophical problem, and also starts much lower-level: it's enactivism.
+- C&S 2008: "the idea that thinking is computation allows one to see haw abstractions (numbers, meanings) can be encodoed in a mechanical system."
+- comes in several flavours, with SM, 4E, REC
+- this flavour gives you a different perspective/framework than representations, which gives a notion of relevance (that is, value to participants) straight up, but not how value can be transposed from another situation (that is, repetition/recognition, work done by the notion of representation)
+- it's applicable at the very low-level, but needs some work to structure communication

+- the two are not far from one another, as they provide a foundation and use of relevance to an organism (as CS2008 say, "the very same systems can profitably be explained dynamically and mechanically")

 ### Outside the linguistic domain
-show it's not limited to linguistics (ingold critique)
+(from article)

+- going without representations is not limited to the linguistic domain, and CAT's reliance on it is grounds for critique by ingold
-- three layers
+- three layers of description in CAT
 - three degrees of critique, relating to NCT/DST
+- however, the question comes back as to whether you can compare different values emerging in particularity (as that work is done by representations)

-## Baby and bathwater: From theory to empirical study
+## Down to empirical study
 ways to move forward

 - further determine if they compete for the exact same space